xHunterW/Snowflake-database-using-dbt-and-Airflow/cosmos_README.md

 Contact
 =======

 The Astronomer CLI is maintained with love by the Astronomer team.
-To report a bug or suggest a change, reach out to our support.
+To report a bug or suggest a change, reach out to our support team.